Dilsv/mels/README.md

 ### Code

-Bootstrap dark navigation theme was used alongside boostrap classes and carousel
+Bootstrap navigation bar was used alongside boostrap classes and carousel

 ##### Back to [top](#table-of-contents)<hr>